convictional/convictional-blog/_posts/2018-10-05-one-billion-api-calls.md

 One billion API calls represents a sign that we are aiming in the right direction.

 We’re just getting started.
-Or, as Roger likes to say, “Back to work.”
+As Roger likes to say, “Back to work.”